alenakhineika/color-of-berlin-palette/README.md

 You also need MongoDB installed to run the project: https://docs.mongodb.com/manual/installation/

-If you don't want to create a Twitter developer account, you can use the `tweets-sample-dataset-200.json`.
+If you don't want to create a Twitter developer account, you can use `tweets-sample-dataset-200.json` to try the project.
 Connect to `mongodb://localhost`, create the `colorofberlin` database with the `tweets` collection, and import the sample JSON to MongoDB.

 ## How to fetch data